petter-holmberg/elements/README.md

 ## Invocable

-`Codomain` is the return type of an invocable type.

-`Input_type` is the type of an invocable's parameter at a given index.
+`Return_type` is the return type of an `Invocable` type with a given list of argument types.

-`Arity` is the number of parameters of an invocable.

-`Domain` is the type of a homogeneous invocable's parameters.

 ## Cursors